WiltonBaltazar/dasmotos/README.md

 It was done using HTML5 & CSS3.
 I tried to use semantic HTML in order to get used to the best practices.

-You can See the final result by clicking the link bellow https://wiltonbaltazar.github.io/dasmotos/
+You can See the final result by clicking the link: https://wiltonbaltazar.github.io/dasmotos/